beardyunixer/kolmafia-autoupdate/README.md

 Additionally, if you're running this from an app menu (eg, Klicker) or a desktop shortcut, you'll also need to explicitly call 'php /path/to/mafia'

+Oh, and requirements are weird.
+This is written in PHP, so you'll need CLI PHP installed, which you probably won't on a desktop.  apt-get install php5-cli on Debian systems.
+The reason for this is the script was intended for me and me alone, and I'm only publishing it because somebody else said they'd find it useful.